tscharke/caesar-cipher/README.md

 - [ ] Take upper and lower cases
 - [ ] Simplify the function and avoid creating a shift cipher before (e.g. using RegEx instead 🤔)

-Looking forward to any feedback and PRs 🙏
+Looking forward to any feedback, reviews and PRs 🙏